mircealungu/mircea/thoughtstream.md

 Plants are slow-motion miracles.
 You put a little garlic in the ground, pour water over it every now and then, and the next thing you know is that the one old garlic has transformed into twelve fresh garlics.

-This observation is dedicated to some of the most ambitious garlics in the world: those who even if held in the fridge, decided to sprout, and thus, persuaded me to plant them.
-As Albert Schweitzer used to say: "I am life who wants to live in the middle of life who wants to live".
+This observation is inspired by some of the most ambitious garlics in the world who, even if held in the fridge, decided to sprout, and thus, persuaded me to plant them.
+Albert Schweitzer: *"I am life who wants to live in the middle of life who wants to live"*.

 **June 18**